Web components

 Along with the components, the local assets (logos, fonts, etc.) need to be copied into your project so that they are available for bundling upon building your Angular or React application.

 In a standard Angular or React application this can be done in a number of ways.
-One way is to use the copyfiles NPM package, which you can with any operating system:
+One way is to use the copyfiles npm package, which you can with any operating system:

 React

 If you’re using a package.json file, add a script to make it simpler to keep the assets up-to-date.
+For example using the Angular package:

 "prebuild": "npm run copy:assets",